 - 7. Select OK.

 - 8. In the main text box, enter the content of the note using one or more of the methods below:

 - Copy and paste from other documents

 - Type in text

 - o Insert predefined text from templates.

-- 1. Select the Templates drawer.
+- a.
+Select the Templates drawer.

-- 2. Locate the template you need.
+- b.
+Locate the template you need.

-- 3. Double-click the template, drag-and-drop the template into the document, or right-click and select Insert Template.
+- c.
+Double-click the template, drag-and-drop the template into the document, or right-click and select Insert Template.
 (It will be placed where the cursor is.)

-- 4. Repeat steps 2 and 3 as needed.
+- d.
+Repeat steps b and c as needed.